proplot-dev/proplot/docs/create.rst

 Note this also means **inter-subplot spacing is now variable**.
 You can specify `wspace` and `hspace` with:

-1. A scalar constant, e.g.  `wspace=0.2`.
+1. A scalar constant, e.g.  ``wspace=0.2``.
-2. A list of different spacings, e.g.  `wspace=[0.1,0.5]` to offset the 3rd column in a 3-column plot from the rest.
+2. A list of different spacings, e.g.  ``wspace=[0.1,0.5]`` to offset the 3rd column in a 3-column plot from the rest.

 Smarter “tight” layout
 ----------------------

-The subplot layout changes allowed me to create the `smart_tight_layout` method.
-By default, this method is **called whenever the figure is drawn** (i.e. when it is rendered by the matplotlib backend or saved to file) – disable this behavior with `plot.subplots(tight=False)`.
+The subplot layout changes allowed me to create the `~proplot.figure.FigureBase.smart_tight_layout` method.
+By default, this method is called whenever the figure is drawn (i.e. when it is rendered by the matplotlib backend or saved to file) – disable this behavior with ``plot.subplots(tight=False)``.

-Previously, `tight_layout` could be used to fit the figure borders over a box that perfectly encompasses all artists (i.e. text, subplots, etc.).
-However, because `GridSpec` spaces are relative to the subplot dimensions, changing the figure dimensions also changes the inter-subplot spacings.
+Previously, `~matplotlib.figure.Figure.tight_layout` could be used to fit the figure borders over a box that perfectly encompasses all artists (i.e. text, subplots, etc.).
+However, because `~matplotlib.gridspec.GridSpec` spaces are relative to the subplot dimensions, changing the figure dimensions also changes the inter-subplot spacings.
 Since your font size is specified in points (i.e. a physical unit), *this can easily cause text to overlap with other subplots where it didn’t before*.

-The new `smart_tight_layout` method draws a tight bounding box that **preserves inter-subplot spacing, panel widths, and subplot aspect ratios**.
+The new `~proplot.figure.FigureBase.smart_tight_layout` method draws a tight bounding box that **preserves inter-subplot spacing, panel widths, and subplot aspect ratios**.
+It does so by letting either the height or width dimension of the figure vary;
+by default, the height is allowed to vary.
+If you instead specify a fixed figure size, the aspect ratios of subplots will vary -- but inter-subplot spacing and panel widths will still be preserved.